joshwaterfall/xomx/xaio/tutorials/kidney_classif.md

 ```
 `normalize_feature_sums(X)` performs a linear normalization for each sample
 so that the sum of the feature values is equal to `X`.
 It is a very basic
-normalization that we use here for simplicity, but for more advanced
+normalization that we use for simplicity in this tutorial, but for more advanced
 applications, a more sophisticated pre-processing may be required.
 Unlike most other normalizations, `normalize_feature_sums()` is an
 in-place modification of the raw data, so after its application,
-the modified data is still called "raw".
+the modified data is still `xd.data_array["raw"]`.

 For each feature, we compute both its mean value accross all samples, and its
 standard deviation accross all samples: